Topics

 Microwave Photonics and Vehicular Optics

 The Microwave Photonics and Vehicular Optics topic area focuses on several exciting application areas for photonics.
 Microwave photonics describes photonic techniques and components that enable or enhance microwave systems, including signal generation and signal processing for defense and commercial applications.
 Vehicular optics incorporates photonic sensing and communications methods on moving platforms, including LIDAR for autonomous vehicles and free space optics for optical inter-satellite links.
-Papers are solicited on recent advances in this multidisciplinary topic area, including:
+We invite submissions on recent advances and emerging applications in this multidisciplinary field, including but not limited to:

-• Components for analog systems (including low noise lasers, modulators, and photodetectors for microwave, millimeter wave, and terahertz frequencies)
+• Components for analog microwave photonic systems, including low-noise lasers, modulators, and photodetectors for microwave, millimeter-wave, and terahertz frequencies.

-• Novel modeling / simulation and demonstrations of microwave photonic (MWP) and FSO components and systems, including monolithic, heterogeneous, and hybrid MWP integrated platforms
+• Novel modelling, simulation, and experimental demonstrations of MWP and FSO components and systems, including monolithic, heterogeneous, and hybrid MWP integrated platforms.

-• Photonic signal generation and characterization for microwave, millimeter-wave, and terahertz applications
+• Photonic signal generation and characterization for microwave, millimeter-wave, and terahertz applications, including low phase noise or widely-tunable oscillators, holdover clocks, and arbitrary waveforms.

-• MWP subsystems and integration of photonic-electronic platforms, including photonic filtering, conversion between analog and digital signals, and manipulation of microwave amplitude and phase in the optical domain
+• MWP devices and subsystems, including sensors, filtering, analog-to-digital conversion, and manipulation of microwave amplitude and phase in the optical domain.

 Nano Photonics, Plasmonics, and Metamaterials